sandipchitale/kubernetes-file-system-explorer/README.md

 This extension adds tree nodes for the filesystem of a Kubernetes Pod under the Pod node in the Kubernetes Explorer View.
 Simply expands the treenode for a Pod to see it's filesystem.
 Works for Linux Pods only.

-For example, the following shows the file system of `haveged` pod.
+For example, the following screenshot shows the

+- the `haveged-445n7` pod
+- the `haveged` container
+- the `haveged` container's file system
+- `View file` command in the context menu of `/etc/bash.bashrc` file
+- `/etc/bash.bashrc` file content loaded in a editor tab

 ![Pod's filesystem](images/filesystem.png)